The Core Elements

 In the course Research Methodology for Sustainability (5 ECTS) we will focus on research methods and approaches, specifically in relation to sustainability.
 The course helps prepare you for the thesis project in one of the next courses.

-In the Strategic Management for Sustainability course (7.5 ECTS) we will focus on theories and methods for strategic management of an organization, specifically as regards management for strategic sustainable development.
+In the Strategic Planning for Sustainability course (7.5 ECTS) we will focus on theories and methods for strategic management of an organization, specifically as regards management for strategic sustainable development.

 The course Leadership in Complexity (10 ECTS) runs throughout the whole programme.
 We will focus on theoretical foundations for leadership in complexity as well as developing abilities and skills in this regard.